Category: Monotypes

 More From Monday

-This is also from last Monday.
+Interior, 1/1, 15×21″ This is also from last Monday.
 Kind of a test run.
 It has pencil lines, because I love drawing and have wanted to include it in monotypes for a while.
 The different colored torn papery-looking elements are chine colle, loosely translated, that means “different colored torn papery process”.
-They are wheat-pasted on to the print by the pressure of the press (5,000 psi, as advertised in our mast head).
+They are wheat-pasted on…

 One Last Gray Day